-As we’ve seen above, Shaw Academy is another one of those companies who are not completely upfront about their costs.
+As we’ve seen above, Shaw Academy is another one of those companies that are not completely upfront about their costs.
 You are led to believe that you will be receiving your diploma for a completed course at the price listed on the website.

-And what about the phoning and texting?
+And what about phoning and texting?
 That just doesn’t seem right to me.
 I would think that encouraging you to sign up for their yearly membership on the platform itself is one thing.
 But using your phone number to text and call you to persuade you to sign up is unethical in my books.

 The number of negative reviews was alarming when I started researching this platform.
 There are not a lot of practical Shaw Academy reviews out there.
 The positive ones are definitely affiliates of the platform, so only point out the positives.
-The remaining reviews I found consisted of complaint type forums like the BBB (Better Business Bureau).

-The majority of Shaw Academy complaints seems to be with billing, service, or shipping issues.
+The majority of Shaw Academy complaints seem to be with billing, service, or shipping issues.
 Many students were frustrated when being charged even after cancelling.
 Many emails and phone calls are never returned, and hard copy diplomas never arriving.

 Take social media, for example.
 The way you use social media for any type of advertising or promotion changes rapidly.
 What worked in 2016 will not work today.
 This type of training needs to be continually upgraded.